This Page Will Be Update Frequently

 Bread of Life of Floyd Co.VA - Floyd

 Using Floyd Baptist Church Annex Building to give out boxed meals to anyone that needs it in the community.
-Monday thru Friday from 11 am - 1 pm.
-We will be serving an entree, and there are sides available to take one.
-Additionally, there are things on the tables that each person will be allowed to get what they need.
+Monday, Wednesday, and Friday from 11 am - 1 pm.
+We will be serving an entree, and there are sides available.
+Additionally, there are items on the tables that are free for any person to take as needed.

-Anyone wanting to volunteer please be at the Floyd Baptist Church Annex Building at 10 am.
+If you are interested in volunteering, please arrive at the Floyd Baptist Church Annex Building at 10 am.

 Donations will be accepted from 10 am -2 pm.